richartdo/brianrichard-portfolio-html-css/README.md

 - **Anifar Mariba**
 - **Faith Sawe**
 - **Realboga Matshedisho**
+- **Raphael from Nigeria**

 They all provided positive feedback on the project, which helped refine and improve it further.

 ## Project Status
 Currently, my projects are incomplete as I have been focusing on tutorials to perfect my skills.
 Due to the limitations of my current device, which does not allow me to handle heavy projects, I am primarily working on skill development.
 Occasionally, when I have access to a more stable device—sometimes borrowed from a friend—I work on developing projects.

+Most of the projects showcased are still in their Minimum Viable Product (MVP) stage.
+I have not worked on them to full completion yet, but I'm actively looking forward to fully implementing and refining them in the future.

 ## Installation
 To run this project locally: